jaimergp/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ list<br/>
-A list of packages with menu items to be instsalled.
+A list of packages with menu items to be installed.
 The packages must have necessary metadata in "Menu/<package name>.json").
-Menu items are currently only supported on Windows.
-By default, all menu items will be installed;
-supplying this list allows a subset to be selected instead.
+By default, all menu items will be installed;supplying this list allows a subset to be selected instead.

 ## `ignore_duplicate_files`